ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
 You can see that we are using here already considered approaches.
-There is an operation of getting a handle of another process with `OpenProcess` WinAPI function. `ReadProcessMemory` WinAPI function is used here to read `TEB` structure from a memory of another process. `NtCurrentTeb` WinAPI function is used here to get a base address of TEB segment of the current thread.
+There is an operation of getting a handle of another process with `OpenProcess` WinAPI function. `NtCurrentTeb` WinAPI function is used here to get a TEB segment's base address of the current thread. `ReadProcessMemory` WinAPI function is used here to read `TEB` structure from a memory of another process at the same base address, as TEB segment has in the current thread.

 This approach is able to give stable results for analyzing 32-bit applications.
-They have similar base addresses of TEB segments in case of the same environment.
+The applications have similar base addresses of TEB segments in case of the same environment.
 But the approach is totally not reliable for analyzing 64-bit applications.
-Base addresses of TEB segments is able to vary each time when you launch the applications.
+Base addresses of TEB segments is able to vary each time when you launch 64-bit applications.

 It is important to emphasize that bitness of the `TebPebMirror.cpp` application should be the same as bitness of the analyzing process.
 If you want to analyze a 32-bit process, you should select a "x86" target architecture in the "Solution Platforms" control of Visual Studio window.
 The "x64" target architecture should be choosen for analyzing 64-bit processes.